 To effectively terminate coverage at renewal because the policyholder did not pay the renewal premium on time, the insurer must give written notice to the policyholder, between 10 and 75 days before the premium is due and the notice must clearly state the effect of nonpayment of premium by the due date.
-For worker's compensation insurance, the insurer must give written notice to the policyholder between 30 and 75 days before the premium is due and the notice must clearly state the effect of nonpayment of premium the effect of nonpayment of premium by the due date.
+For worker's compensation insurance, the insurer must give written notice to the policyholder between 30 and 75 days before the premium is due and the notice must clearly state the effect of nonpayment of premium by the due date.

 This provision does not apply if the policyholder is insured elsewhere, has accepted replacement coverage, has requested, or agreed to nonrenewal, or if the policy is expressly designated as nonrenewable.
-For worker's compensation insurance, no nonrenewal is effective until receipt by the Wisconsin Compensation Rating Bureau of at least 30 days' notice.
+For worker's compensation insurance, no nonrenewal is effective until 60 days after the insurance company has given written notice of the nonrenewal to the Wisconsin Compensation Rating Bureau.
 However, a nonrenewal is effective whether or not the notice has been given to the policyholder upon the effective date of replacement insurance obtained by the employer or of an order exempting the employer from carrying worker's compensation insurance.